forenablers/4enablers.github.io/_posts/2019-04-17-plantuml-azure-icons.md

 author: Borys Generalov
 ---

-PlantUML[https://plantuml.com/faq] is an excellent tool that allows you to make different types of diagrams with ease.
-It uses a simple and understandable syntax, making it an ideal choice for rapidly creating architectural diagrams that are subject to change, especially during the initial design stages.
+# Intro

 Architectural diagrams help people understand a system, behaviour and interactions.
 However, to be effective, the diagrams must be clear and easy to understand.
-The default rendering of PlantUML can often look overwhelming and noisy, especially for non-technical people.
-Using familiar and friendly icons, helps them to understand the diagram without knowing the UML.
-Here I'd like to showcase how to use png icons rather than sprites.
+Utilizing icons that are both familiar and user-friendly can significantly enhance understanding, even for those unfamiliar with UML.

+In this post, we explore how integrating custom icons into PlantUML diagrams can significantly enhance their effectiveness in representing cloud architectures.
+The default styling of PlantUML, while functional, often lacks the visual clarity needed for complex cloud systems.
+By incorporating custom icons, we can create diagrams that are not only more visually appealing but also provide a clearer representation of services, for instance Azure, making them invaluable tools for cloud architects and developers.

+## PlantUML

+PlantUML[https://plantuml.com/faq] is an excellent tool that allows you to make different types of diagrams with ease.
+It stands out for its simple and intuitive syntax, which makes it especially useful in the early stages of architectural design where changes are frequent.

+PlantUML's approach to 'diagrams as code' allows for quick updates and iterations, making it a highly efficient choice for dynamic projects.
+This method also ensures easy maintenance and updating of diagrams, as changes can be made quickly in the code without the need to manually adjust the visual elements.

 ## Getting started

-Let's use the sample code below and see the result rendered by default:
+Now that we've outlined PlantUML capabilities and its approach to creating diagrams, let's move to a hands-on example.
+We'll see how a diagram looks when rendered with the default settings.
+Navigate to the [PlantText WebSite](https://planttext.com) and enter the following code snippet:

 ``` bash
 Client -> apim